aryanrajtrangham/Courses_from_priyanshu/Docker.md

   </br>This is how docker registry is used.

 - docker tag busybox singhpriansh/dock_hub:v1
-  </br>Tag busybox image so as it remains uneffected on operations on the image
+  </br>Tag busybox image so as it remains unaffected on operations on the image
   </br>docker push singhpriansh/dock_hub:v1
   </br>Push image to dockers repository
   </br>docker pull singhpriansh/dock_hub:v1